mingdong-li/TVGL_py3/README.md

 pip install snap-stanford
 pip install cvxpy==0.4.11
 ```
 According to a closed issue in TVGL, TVGL relies on CVXPY version 0.4.
-You may encounter *error in cvxpy setup command: use_2to3 is invalid* when you have a newer version (e.g 1.0)
+You may encounter "*error in cvxpy setup command: use_2to3 is invalid* when you have a newer version" (e.g 1.0)

 ### log_sum_exp